resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 -- *Slide* --

-## A command line torture test, continued
+## The torture test, continued

+Terminate your running instance.

-Launch a new instance of the same flavor as the last based on your new snapshot.
+Launch a new instance with the same flavor using your new snapshot.

 `ssh` into the new instance and run the following commands: